Scaling Kubernetes Workloads with KEDA and Karpenter

 Conclusion

-In this lab we walked through using the Kuberentes Event Driven Autoscaler to drive the replica count of an application based on an external trigger.
+In this lab we walked through using the Kubernetes Event Driven Autoscaler to drive the replica count of an application based on an external trigger.
 In our case, we used the queue depth of a RabbitMQ queue to increase an application's replica count.
 This is an extremely powerful tool in managing how your application can scale, and KEDA provides an amazing list of scalers that you can tap into.
 It's also open source, so you can add your own!

-Next, we took a look at the Karpenter project, and the Azure Provider for Karpenter, which is provided in AKS as the Node Autoprovisioner managed add-on.
-We saw how you can use the built in NodeClass and NodePool profile to enable autoscaling, but also how you can create your own custom NodeClass and Nodepool profile based on your own requirements.
+Next, we took a look at the Karpenter project, and the OSS Azure Provider for Karpenter, which is provided in AKS as the managed addon Node Auto Provisioning.
+We saw how you can use the default AKSNodeClass and NodePool CRD to enable autoscaling, but also how you can create your own custom Nodepool and AKSNodeClass CRD based on your own requirements, or even deploy multiple of these CRDs based on your workload needs.
 In our example, we wanted to run an Azure Linux pool that used ARM based nodes.